CBA Ups House Price Growth Expectations But Fails To Meet Westpac’s Optimism

 NORMAN PARK, 4170 delivered a stronger performance in contrast to other Australian suburbs in terms of appreciation of property value.

-Figures from the previous quarter show that capital gains for real estate buyers in NORMAN PARK are low, as opposed to average gains per annum over the past five years.
+Figures from the previous quarter show that capital gains for real estate buyers in NORMAN PARK are high, as opposed to average gains per annum over the past five years.